Building Common Ground: Striving for Impeccable Allyship

 9. War

 Since the Summer of George Floyd’ s murder (2020), we witnessed a sharp increase in corporate statements of support for communities of color, the Black Lives Matter slogan being adopted, organizations being intentional about being race-forward in various initiatives and celebrating diversity more than ever.
-However, professionals of color in Portland still overwhelmingly feel like outsiders within their organization.
+However, for professionals of color in Portland, the corporate proclamations and PR efforts didn’t translate into substantial change.
 Professionals of color still experience a wide range of microaggressions and discrimination at all organizational levels and report a lack of accountability among organizational leaders when diversity and equity issues are raised.

 If our allyship isn’t impeccable, it will most likely prove itself to be ineffective and performative.
 Becoming an Impeccable Ally is a process of understanding the laws of human nature, particularly the biases which we all operate with: